Getting started

 Install Docker Compose v2

-Docker Compose v2 is Docker CLI plugin to run Docker Compose projects.
+Docker Compose v2 is a Docker CLI plugin to run Docker Compose projects.
 This is the recommended way to use Docker Compose.
 Since Docker Compose could already be on your system after installing Docker, check the below command first:

 docker compose version